 For information to help you quit smoking visit www.smokefree.gov or call 1-800-QUIT- NOW.

-Whitney Creed is a third-year medical student at the University of Vermont College of Medicine.
+Whitney Creed is a third-year medical student at the Larner College of Medicine at UVM.
 She is currently doing her family medicine rotation at Colchester Family Practice where she is focusing on lung cancer screening as part of her community health project.